poiyomi/PoiyomiDocs/docs/outlines/main.md

 - `Type`: **Float**

-How much to constantly shift the decal hue with time.
+How much to constantly shift the outline hue over time.
 A value of 1 will result in a full hue shift cycle every 20 seconds.

 ## Advanced